 My grade one class in our Hopi school

 Our family lived for a year on the Hopi Indian Reservation in Arizona and taught in a school there run by the Mennonite Church.
 It was a wonderful opportunity for us to explore Hopi faith and culture.
 We were invited to many dances and community events in the villages where our students lived.
 Our younger son was a participant in Hopi Head Start and this gave us a chance to spend lots of time with other young parents and learn how their spiritual beliefs had guided their lives and guided the life of their people for thousands of years.

 Our son ready for the eagle dance

 When our son’s Head Start group was asked to do the eagle dance at a religious gathering the other fathers helped Dave make our son’s giant eagle feathers, taught Dave to sing the song that would accompany the dance and included him and our son in all the rehearsals.
 I had tears in my eyes as the elderly Hopi women of the eagle clan tenderly brushed the feather’s on our son’s back as he finished dancing with his friends.
-The Hopi religious ceremonies were so colorful and full of music and drama and dance and gift giving and eating and intergenerational teaching and relationship building.
-I often stopped to think how austere my own faith’s worship practices were in comparison.
+The Hopi religious ceremonies were so colourful and full of music and drama and dance and gift-giving and eating and intergenerational teaching and relationship building.
+I often stopped to think about how austere my own faith’s worship practices were in comparison.
 And there were many common threads.

 Traditional piki bread made by the Hopi from blue corn